orkes-io/docs/docs/running-workflows/running-first-worker.md

 In this article we will explore how you can get your first worker task running.

-We are hosting the full code used in this article in the following location.
+We are hosting the code used in this article in the following location.
 You can clone and use it as a reference locally.

 #### https://github.com/orkes-io/orkesworkers